Can cats eat shrimp? Shrimp is a safe and healthy protein source for cats.

 You should always clean shrimp before serving it to your cat.
 While cooking is not required, we recommend it for safety reasons.

-Shrimp is not a meal replacement for your cat, however, it can make an excellent treat.
+Shrimp is not a meal replacement for your cat.
+But, it can make an excellent treat.
 If you happen to have some on hand.

 Does your cat love shrimp?
 We’d love to hear all about your experience in the comments below.

-Make sure to find out about other foods to share with your cat in this guide to cats and broccoli!
+Make sure to find out about other foods to share with your cat in the guides below:

 References and Further Reading